cloudfoundry-incubator/cflocal/README.md

 * CF Local should not be used to download untrusted CF applications
 * CF Local is not intended for production use and is offered without warranty

-# Major Issues

-* No support for .cfignore files
-* JAR files must be unzipped to push

 ## TODO

-* Respect .cfignore
 * Issue #4
 * Allow local buildpacks to be specified
 * Permit specification of cflinuxfs2 version